zntfdr/awesome-twitter-bots/README.md

 - [Earthquake Robot](https://twitter.com/@earthquakeBot) 🔥🔥🔥 - Reports any earthquakes that measure 5.0 or more on the Richter Scale, as they happen
 - [Pépito](https://twitter.com/@PepitoTheCat) 🔥🔥🔥🔥 - Is Pépito the cat at home?
 - [sea change](https://twitter.com/@100yearsrising) - Sea rise predictions
-- [Season Progress 🍂](https://twitter.com/@season_progress) - The progress of each season (in the Northern Hemisphere), one tweet a day
+- [Season Progress Bar ❄](https://twitter.com/@season_progress) - The progress of each season (in the Northern Hemisphere), one tweet a day

 ### Space
 - [Cassini Bot](https://twitter.com/@cassini_bot) - Images of Saturn and its moons from the Cassini orbiter